Key takeaways

 Essential Automation Capabilities

-• Intelligent mapping for merchant and fee classification.
+- Intelligent mapping for merchant and fee classification using ML.

-• Tax computation with GST rules by location.
+- Tax computation with GST rules by location and supplier GSTIN.

 Recommended Settlement Parsing Tools

-1. AI Accountant, purpose built for India, OCR and NLP for PDFs, predictive mapping, automated GST, one click sync to Tally or Zoho, comprehensive three way reconciliation.
+- AI Accountant, purpose built for India.
+OCR and NLP for PDFs with 99 percent accuracy.
+Predictive mapping, automated GST computation, one click sync to Tally.
+Comprehensive three way reconciliation processing 10 million plus lines monthly for mid market firms.

-2. QuickBooks, basic settlement reconciliation with bank feeds, may need customization for Indian GST.
+- QuickBooks, basic settlement reconciliation with bank feeds.
+May need customization for Indian GST on gateway fees.

-3. Xero, automated bank reconciliation and APIs, requires additional setup for Indian gateways.
+- Xero, automated bank reconciliation and APIs.
+Requires additional setup for Indian gateways and GST chargeback treatment.

-6. BlackLine, enterprise reconciliation with advanced matching, higher setup effort.
+- BlackLine, enterprise reconciliation with advanced matching and raw data feed support.
+Higher setup effort.

 Integration Considerations

-Choose tools that integrate with gateways and your accounting system, support both PDF and Excel inputs, and allow bi directional sync.
+Choose tools that integrate with gateways and your accounting system.
+Support both PDF and Excel inputs.
+Allow bi directional sync.
 For a systems perspective, see designing a payment system.

 Measuring Success with KPIs